meant-ion/TuringMod/README.md

 			 * Most likely to be redone as a interval-set function rather than a user-called one.
-			   Fired off most likely by a certain amount of time passing or with a certain number of messages being sent successfully by other user in the chat
+			   Fired off most likely by a certain amount of time passing or with a certain number of messages being sent successfully by other user in the chat **DEPRECIATED IN FAVOR OF AN AUTOMATICALLY CALLED FUNCTION RATHER THAN USER CALLED

 	- !isidore: posts a wikipedia link to Isidore of Seville, patron saint of the Internet, and the namesake of my bot